-Republic of Albania has taken appropriate measures in fulfilling the requirements of the international agreements to prosecute or extradite terrorists, as well as prevents and combats terrorism such as:
+Republic of Albania as a new NATO member country, has taken appropriate measures in fulfilling the requirements of the international agreements to prosecute or extradite terrorists, as well as prevents and combats terrorism such as:

-- -In cooperation with EU, NATO and our neighbour countries, the priority of Albanian Government, was designed to improving the national legislation and legal procedures, first determined the gaps in the national laws, amending the existing laws or/and developing the new ones in order to enhance the national capacities and the efficiencies of Albanian executive and legal institutions in fighting against terrorism, the organized crimes and the illegal trafficking. - -The Parliamentary Law No. 9074, dated 29.05.2003, for the National Intelligence Service responsibilities is focused on matters of fighting against terrorism. - -The Parliamentary Law No. 9295, dated 13.03.2003, for the use of see ports, airports, airspace and other facilities of the Albania for contribution to the joint international coalition in the fight against international terrorism. - -The establishment of the Regional Center for fighting against illicit trafficking, drugs, smuggling, and illegal emigration. - -Increasing border control, in order to prevent whatever international terrorist elements from entering the country. - -Since 2002 it is established an agreement between the General Staff of Albanian Armed Forces and UNMIK & KFOR for increasing border security and control, exchange information and exercise patrolling alongside the borders. - -Restructuring of both Interior Police Force and the Military Police Force; - -Establishing anti-terrorist and drug units within the Ministry of Interior;
+- -In cooperation with EU, NATO and our neighbour countries, the priority of Albanian Government, was designed to improving the national legislation and legal procedures, first determined the gaps in the national laws, amending the existing laws or/and developing the new ones in order to enhance the national capacities and the efficiencies of Albanian executive and legal institutions in fighting against terrorism, the organized crimes and the illegal trafficking. - -The Parliamentary Law No. 9074, dated 29.05.2003, for the National Intelligence Service responsibilities is focused on matters of fighting against terrorism. - -The Parliamentary Law No. 9295, dated 13.03.2003, for the use of see ports, airports, airspace and other facilities of the Albania for contribution to the joint international coalition in the fight against international terrorism. - -The establishment of the Regional Center for fighting against illicit trafficking, drugs, smuggling, and illegal emigration. - -Increasing border control, in order to prevent whatever international terrorist elements from entering the country. - -Restructuring of both Interior Police Force and the Military Police Force; - -Establishing anti-terrorist and drug units within the Ministry of Interior;